nassdaq/tzlink/README.md

 - Easy-to-use async API
 - Designed for scalability and extensibility
 - Modular structure for clean integration
-- Fast and efficient — built with Rust
+- Fast and efficient.. built with Rust
 - Developer-first with clear documentation

 🚀 Getting Started